|Status:||Forecasted to resume production in 4th Quarter 2014|

 8.0 million pounds Copper per annum

 Late in 2003 as metals prices began to improve Revett made the decision to go back into production.
 Hiring and rehabilitation commenced in May 2004 with first concentrate being produced in December 2004.
 Since resuming production in late 2004, the Troy Mine has produced 8.4M ounces of silver and 69.5M pounds of copper.
-Late in 2012 the Company suspended operations.
-Revett is now continuing development work on alternate access and haulage routes with hope to resume production in late 201.4 Based on the current mine plan with mining averaging 30 to 40 foot thick and production coming primarily from the topslice, once production resumes, mill throughput is anticipated to average 3,000 - 4,000 tpd.
+In December 2012, the Company suspended operations due to unstable ground conditions.
+Revett is now completing development work on alternate access to the A and C beds and expects to resume limited production in late 2014.
+Once further development to the I Beds is completed, the Company expects to return to full planned production levels of around 4,000 tons per day, hopefully by mid-2015.